malmaud/Jin.jl/README.md

 **TODO**: More robust documentation.

 # Future work
-Currently this package only supports the most basic usage of Gin - setting the default value of a function to a literal.
+Currently this package only supports the most basic usage of Gin - setting the default value of a function argument to a literal.
 In the future, we'll add support for additioanl features in Gin, such as allowing values to be references to other values in your Julia program or configuration.

 # Installation
 In a Julia REPL,